TritonVM/triton-vm/specification/arithmetization.md

 The instruction `hash` hashes the OpStack's 12 top-most elements in one cycle.
 What happens in the background is that the registers `st0` through `st11` are copied to the Hash Coprocessor's registers `state0` through `state11`.
-The Hash Coprocessor's remaining four registers, `state12` through `state15`, are set to 0.
+The Hash Coprocessor's four remaining state registers, `state12` through `state15`, are set to 0.
-Then, the Coprocessor runs the 7 rounds of Rescue-XLIX on its `state` registers.
+Then, the Coprocessor runs the 8 rounds of Rescue-XLIX on its `state` registers.
 Finally, the hash digest, i.e., the 6 values from `state0` through `state5`, are copied back to the OpStack.
 This allows the (main) Processor to perform the hashing instruction in a single cycle.

-The Hash Table has 17 columns:
+The Hash Table has 49 columns:
-- one column `rnd_nmbr` to indicate the round number, and
+- one column `rnd_nmbr` to indicate the round number,
-- 16 state registers `state0` through `state15` to which the Rescue-XLIX rounds are applied.
+- 16 state registers `state0` through `state15` to which the Rescue-XLIX rounds are applied, and
+- 32 helper registers holding round constants.

 **Padding**